 IFRS 1 requires an entity to reconcile equity, comprehensive income and cash flows for prior periods.
 The Company's first time adoption of IFRS did not have a material impact on the total operating, investing or financing cash flows.
-Reconciliations of the financial statements previously presented under CGAAP to the amended condensed financial statements prepared under IFRS are presented on the following pages:
+The following are reconciliations of the financial statements previously presented under CGAAP to the amended condensed financial statements prepared under IFRS: